stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-Do you know how difficult that is? __[Tim bursts out laughing, Bryn joins in]__ Do you know how difficult that is, to speak before Tim does?
+Do you know how difficult that is?! __[Tim bursts out laughing, Bryn joins in]__ Do you know how difficult that is, to speak before Tim does?

 #### TIM